Goutham204/PDF_Content_Label/README.md

 - Label content using:
   - Named Entity Recognition (spaCy)
   - Regex for phone, email, URL, etc.
-  - Smart fallback logic for names and summaries
 - Ask queries like:
   - "Who is the applicant?"
   - "What is the phone number?"